alex/what-happens-when/README.rst

 ----------

 * Browser checks if the domain is in its cache.
-* If not found, calls ``gethostbyname`` library function (varies by OS) to do the lookup.
+* If not found, the browser calls ``gethostbyname`` library function (varies by OS) to do the lookup.
 * ``gethostbyname`` checks if the hostname can be resolved by reference in the local ``hosts`` file (whose location `varies by OS`_) before trying to resolve the hostname through DNS.
-* If ``gethostbyname`` does not have it cached nor in the ``hosts`` file then a request is made to the known DNS server that was given to the network stack.
+* If ``gethostbyname`` does not have it cached nor can find it in the ``hosts`` file then it makes a request to the DNS server configured in the network stack.
   This is typically the local router or the ISP's caching DNS server.

-* The local DNS server is looked up.

-* If the DNS server is on the same subnet the ARP cache is checked for an ARP entry for the DNS server.
-If there is no entry in the ARP cache we do the ``ARP process`` (see below) for the DNS server.
-If there is an entry in the ARP cache, we get the information: DNS.server.ip.address = dns:mac:address
+* If the DNS server is on the same subnet the network library follows the ``ARP process`` below for the DNS server.

-* If the DNS server is on a different subnet, we check the ARP cache for the default gateway IP.
-If we do not have an entry in the ARP cache we do the ``ARP process`` (see below) for the default gateway IP.
-If we have an entry in the ARP cache, we get the information: default.gateway.ip.address = gateway:mac:address
+* If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.

 ARP process
 -----------
-In order to send an ARP broadcast we need to have a Target IP address we want to look up.
-We also need to know the MAC address of the interface we are going to use to send out the ARP broadcast.
+In order to send an ARP broadcast the network stack lbirary needs the target IP address to look up.
+It also needs to know the MAC address of the interface it will use to send out the ARP broadcast.

-* The ARP cache is checked for an ARP entry for our target IP.
-If it's in the cache, we return the result: Target IP = MAC.
+The ARP cache is first checked for an ARP entry for our target IP.
+If it is in the cache, the library function returns the result: Target IP = MAC.

 If the entry is not in the ARP cache:

 * The route table is looked up, to see if the Target IP address is on any of the subnets on the local route table.
-If it is, we use the interface associated with that subnet.
-If it is not, we use the interface that has the subnet of our default gateway.
+If it is, the library uses the interface associated with that subnet.
+If it is not, the library uses the interface that has the subnet of our default gateway.

 * The MAC address of the selected network interface is looked up.

-* We send a Layer 2 ARP request:
+* The network library send a Layer 2 ARP request:

 ``ARP Request``::